ppy/osu-wiki/news/2024/2024-11-15-osulazer-updates-november-15-2024.md

 ## Other changes

-- **New osu!mania ruleset selection sample.** Our audio engineer [nekodex](https://osu.ppy.sh/users/102) has been at it again.
+- **The osu!mania ruleset selection sample has been reworked.** Our audio engineer [nekodex](https://osu.ppy.sh/users/102) has been at it again.
 Take a listen:

 Before: